-All members of the Board are elected in accordance with the constitution and are RSL members and do not receive remuneration for their role.
-The Board has established a number of board committees who advise on key issues and operate under Board approved Terms of Reference.
+All members of the Board are elected or appointed in accordance with the constitution, are RSL members and are required to comply with the policies as part of the enterprise governance framework.
+The Board has established several board committees who advise on key issues and operate under Board approved Terms of Reference.

-Communication of RSL Queensland's affairs to members, the League, supporters and the public is widely undertaken.
-There is direct communication through regular newsletters and the provision of the annual report to members, as well as the ability to access the glossy annual report online at www.rslgld.org.
+Communication of RSL Queensland's affairs to members, the League, supporters, and the public is widely undertaken.
+There is direct communication through regular newsletters and the provision of the annual report to members, as well as the ability to access the annual report online at rslqld.org .